vby/cis/README.md

-## XCMake
+# XCMake
-XCMake is a CMake command-line helper to help build in source with cmake and ctest.
+XCMake is a CMake command-line helper to help build in source with cmake and test with ctest.

-## Usage:
+## Subcommands
 * `xcmake init` Init a CMakeLists.txt template

 * `xcmake cmake` Run cmake